01

 What changes inside TrainedBy?

-The signals, check-ins, payments, and follow-up logic all land into /features/weekly-cockpit instead of scattering across chat and memory.
+The signals, check-ins, payments, and follow-up logic all land in the cockpit instead of scattering across chat and memory.

 A good check-in system should run the week, not consume it.